maradC/maradC/README.md

 ### Hi there 👋, my name is Christopher
 #### Computer Science at Farmingdale State College
-I enjoy programming becuase it allows me to express my creativity and ideas in a way that is unique to me.
-I have strong background and a passion for leveraging technology to drive innovation and solve problems.
+I enjoy programming because it allows me to express my creativity and ideas in a way that is unique to me.
+I have a strong background and a passion for leveraging technology to drive innovation and solve problems.

 Skills: Java / Python / C++ / HTML / CSS / Flask